citp/privacy-policy-historical/s/sm/sma/smartertravel.com.md

-> *The following text is extracted and transformed from the smartertravel.com privacy policy that was archived on 2018-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180626110135id_/https%3A//www.smartertravel.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the smartertravel.com privacy policy that was archived on 2018-12-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181226191015id_/https%3A//www.smartertravel.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - SmarterTravel
+# Privacy Policy | SmarterTravel

-**Privacy Policy**

-This Privacy Policy was last changed on September 19, 2017.
+This Privacy Policy was last updated on September 19, 2017.

-Thank you for using SmarterTravel.com website or mobile properties, including related applications (collectively, the “Site”), which are provided by Smarter Travel Media LLC (“SmarterTravel.).
+Thank you for using the SmarterTravel.com website or mobile websites and other platforms, including related applications (collectively, the “Site”), which are provided by Smarter Travel Media LLC (“SmarterTravel”).
 The terms “we”, “us”, “our” and “SmarterTravel” refer collectively to Smarter Travel Media LLC and/or our affiliates and subsidiaries.
-The term “you” refers to the customer visiting the Site and/or contributing content on this Site.”
+The term “you” refers to the customer visiting the Site and/or contributing content on this Site.

 **Overview**